Updated July 5, 2023

-Revenue streams are referred to as the sources of revenues or incomes for a company or a business that can include revenues from projects, sales of services and products, revenues from financing or recurring revenues, etc.
+Revenue streams are the sources of revenues or incomes for a company or a business, including projects, sales of services and products, revenues from financing or recurring revenues, etc.

-Companies obtain revenues, sales and finally profits by generating money by exploring various revenue streams.
-Just like a big river is formed by many small streams of water bodes, bigger revenues are formed by combination of one or more smaller revenue streams.
-That said, classification of revenue streams can vary from one business to another.
+Companies obtain revenues, sales, and profits by generating money by exploring various revenue streams.
+Like many small streams of water bodies form a big river, bigger revenues are formed by combining one or smaller revenue streams.
+That said, the classification can vary from one business to another.